Gkicks/milestone-project-heritage-housing-issues/README.md

 ## Page 4 - Project Hypothesis and Valdation

-* Details the initial hypothesis that were made and the consulsion to these based on the analysis
+* Details the initial hypothesis that were made and the conclusion to these based on the analysis

 <details>
 <summary>Project Hypothesis and Validation Page Screenshots</summary>